 Did you know that six out of ten people in the UK have raised or abnormal levels of cholesterol?
-Also known as the silent killer, high cholesterol is responsible for all manner of conditions, including stroke, heart attack and angina, but has no obvious symptoms otherwise.
+Also known as the silent killer, high cholesterol is responsible for all manner of conditions, including stroke, heart attack and angina, but otherwise has no obvious symptoms.

 According to Heart UK, high cholesterol is also the leading cause of death in the UK.
 But it's not all bad news.
-There are plenty of simple lifestyle changes you can make that will make a huge difference and help to keep your heart healthy:
+There are plenty of simple lifestyle changes that will make a huge difference and help to keep your heart healthy.

 Cholesterol is a waxy, fat-like substance produced by the liver that is found in all animal-sourced food.

-'Cholesterol is vital for health as it is used by the body to make hormones, vitamin D and bile acids, and maintain healthy cell membranes,' explains Dr Sarah Brewer.
+It's vital for health as it is used by the body to make hormones, vitamin D and bile acids, and maintain healthy cell membranes.

 There are two types of cholesterol: 'good' HDL cholesterol and 'bad' LDL cholesterol, which travel through your blood wrapped up in protein particles called 'lipoproteins'.